 Your next step might be to review majors available at Bryn Mawr and Haverford and choose a handful that focus on topics and approaches that incorporate some of the areas you’ve identified above.
 Include both those that you have taken courses in and those that you have yet to study.
 This will give you a chance to think broadly about the types of fields that exist while thinking through which might be a good match for you.

 Some resources that may help narrow down choices include:

 If the decision starts to feel overwhelming, remember that more than half of your courses will NOT be required by your major—and that your Bryn Mawr experience is much more than your course work!
 Take time to put this academic decision into perspective.

-To complete your Major Work Plan, go to the Sophomore Plan in your BIONIC Student Center.
+- To complete your Major Work Plan, go to the Sophomore Plan in your BIONIC Student Center.
 You may want to refer to your selected major's webpage on major requirements as a reference.
 For a step-by-step guide to the Major Work Plan, see the instructions for completing your Major Work Plan.

 - Once you are both satisfied with your Major Work Plan, your advisor will approve it through their BIONIC screen.
 Once this is done, the Major Work Plan cannot be further edited.
 If you need to make changes, please go to Updates to Your Major - for Juniors and Seniors.